 We’ve also confirmed that this game is far more fun in the US than it is in Europe.
 European license plates are nearly identical throughout the EU.
 The colors are all nearly the same and the only distinction between nations is the country’s abbreviation on the left side.
-There’s no wild colors or interesting phrases or majestic animals on EU plates.
+There are no wild colors or interesting phrases or majestic animals on EU plates.
 So if you’re planning a European road trip, the license plate game is a bit of a dud.

-I’ve got a free license plate game printable for you with a coloring map and bonus points if you find a Canada, Mexico or D.C. plate!
+I’ve got a free license plate game printable for you with a coloring map and bonus points if you find a Canada, Mexico, or D.C. plate!

 6. Colors of Cars

-Now that smoke belching jalopy with a door that doesn’t match the color of the rest of the car isn’t an eyesore.
-It’s the winning element in a hard fought game!
+Now that smoke-belching jalopy with a door that doesn’t match the color of the rest of the car isn’t an eyesore.
+It’s the winning element in a hard-fought game!

 Once you’ve got that maybe you could look for the colors in the order you see them in the rainbow, ROY G BIV.
 Or maybe go backwards, VIB G YOR.